dailyhome/dhome-device/README.md

 ### Getting Started

 > For getting started with swarm on Raspberry Pi with raspbian follow the [instructions](https://github.com/dailyiot/diot_device/blob/master/doc/setup_raspberry.md)
+> Alternatively,
+> You can deploy the dummy implementation locally by running the [dummy skills](https://github.com/dailyiot/skills/blob/master/README.md#dummy)

 Define the device unique identifier by editing `deviceid` file
 ```bash